 - Should I Upgrade My Cable Modem?

-10 Best Cable Modems
+These are the 10 Best Cable Modems in 2020

 1. ARRIS SURFboard Docsis 3.1 Gigabit Speed Cable Modem

 The Arris SURFboard is one of the most prevalent lines of modems available today, and the SB8200 may very well be the best SURFboard on the market.
-It's on the more expensive end of our list, but it sports an easy to use design that can have you up and running in just a few minutes along with support for the latest DOCSIS 3.1 protocol.
+It's on the more expensive end of our best cable modem list, but it sports an easy to use design that can have you up and running in just a few minutes along with support for the latest DOCSIS 3.1 protocol.

 The performance on this cable modem is well above average.
 While you only get two ports, they offer blindingly fast speeds of up to 10.0 Gbps, and there's a generous 32 downstream channels and 8 upstream channels available here.
 This cable modem also supports link aggregation in its channels for the best level of stability available.